RobiatAbdulazeez/AdoreSoap/AdoreSoap/README.txt

 I added more contents to my product catelogue page and also included some pictures on soap on the page I also added some styles to my site.css to syle and adjust the sizes of the images i have on the web page

+1:45
+I created a README.md file in my Github and it is preventing me from making some changes I tried to delete the file but it has refused to delete